 A grouping of Members described in Sections 4.2.1 through 4.2.5 and 4.3.

-Compliance Hearing Body

-The hearing body that provides a balanced compliance panel to conduct hearings for the resolution of disputes concerning compliance with or enforcement of Reliability Standards that may arise between WECC (acting as Compliance Enforcement Authority for the Western Interconnection) and a Registered Entity.

 Day(s)

 Except where otherwise explicitly defined, the term “day” or “days” shall refer to calendar days.

 Delegation Agreement

 An agreement between the ERO and WECC pursuant to Section 215 of the Federal Power Act by which the ERO delegates to WECC designated powers, rights and responsibilities regarding the reliability of the Western Interconnection.